Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 4

 A huge smoke ws seen to go up into /

-air at / back of Achibaba yesty Evg.
+air at / back of Achibaba yesty evg.
 Some

 shell, mine, others thought the Turks had hit some

-French ammunition - & this ws right.
+French ammunitn - & this ws right.

 The Turks have again & again bn attacking our

-position recent gains & those o / French & have
+positn recent gains & those o / French & have

 lost enormously - 15,000 to 20,000 are the estimates -